canonical/data-science-stack/docs/how-to/dss.rst

 See also
 --------

-To learn how to manage your Jupyter Notebooks, check :doc:`jupyter-notebook`.
-If you are interested in managing MLflow within your DSS environment, see :doc:`mlflow`.
+To learn how to manage your Jupyter Notebooks, check :ref:`manage_notebooks`.
+If you are interested in managing MLflow within your DSS environment, see :ref:`manage_MLflow`.